-The log describes the location and level of log messages that should be written by the plug-in.
-If a Log is not specified within the Config, then in some cases log messages will be written to the Web server error log.
+The log describes the location and level of log messages that are written by the plug-in.
+If a log is not specified within the config, then, in some cases, log messages are written to the Web server error log.